-The master’s in Art History and Museum Studies is designed to give students advanced qualification in art history and a broad introduction to museum work and theory.
+The master's program in art history and museum studies, offered by the Department of Art and Art History, gives students advanced qualifications in art history and a broad introduction to museum work.
 The program is offered for those hoping to work in art collection-related fields.

-It provides students with skills and insights to integrate the theoretical study of art history with practical concerns of displaying, managing, and interpreting art objects in a variety of museum settings.
+Students take courses in art history and museum studies simultaneously.
 Graduates of this program typically pursue careers as curators, collections managers, educators or administrators in museums and galleries.

 Why choose Tufts to prepare for a museum career?